pdgarden/nba-stats/README.md

 # 1. 💬 Project description

 This project aims to build a local database for retrieving NBA data through SQL queries.
-It is comprised of two main several parts:
+It consists of two main parts:
 - **Scrapping**: To get raw data
 - **Data engineering:** To manipulate the data using dbt & duckdb